Julie

 Eden

-Eden Hermsen recently graduated the Bachelor of Natural Science (Advanced) (Animal Science).
+Eden Hermsen completed the Bachelor of Natural Science (Advanced) (Animal Science) in 2014.
 During her undergraduate degree Eden was fortunate enough to work on a wide variety of research projects including marsupial immunology, mollusc genetics, macropod behaviour and ringtail possum diets.
 Eden’s interest in wombats arose during a small project she conducted in 2014 which involved studying wombats suffering from sarcoptic mange.
 She enjoyed the project so much she decided to take the study further for her Honours project in 2015.
 Eden assessed the severity of sarcoptic mange in wombat populations in the Wolgan Valley and Mudgee area of NSW, using genetics.
 Eden used WomSAT during her Honours year to log wombat and burrow sightings.
 The data collected assisted Eden’s Honours project by providing distribution information on sarcoptic mange.
-Eden is now studying veterinary medicine in London.
+Eden has since completed her veterinary medicine degree in London and is a qualified veterinarian.